pascal-roth/thundertorch/source/ML_utils/getting_started/Models.rst

 documentation of the single models and the `PyTorch Lightning Docu <https://pytorch-lightning.readthedocs.io/en/0.7.6/lightning-module.html>`__.
-The toolbox has pre-implemented a FlexMLP and a more general FlexNN that can be used for CNNs, RNNs and MLPs.
-Especially for the FelxNN the usage of the yaml interface is recommanded in order to have maximal structure.
+The toolbox has pre-implemented a FlexMLP and a more general FlexNN that can be used for CNNs, RNNs, and MLPs.
+Especially for the FelxNN, the usage of the yaml interface is recommended in order to have maximal possible structure.
 Own models can be defined using the LightningModelTemplate.py file.

 It has to be mentioned that the default dtype of pytorch is changed to double.
 This change is necessary in order to export models to C++.
 As a